The Future of Advertising

 The History of Online Advertising

-We can easily find some publishing media that are not significantly dependent on ad revenue — for example books, most scholarly journals, music and computer games (although as you’ll see in the References section, advertisers are starting to get their mitts on games also).
+Some publishing media are not significantly dependent on ad revenue — for example books, most scholarly journals, music and computer games (although as you’ll see in the References section, advertisers are starting to get their mitts on games also).
 But just about every other form of publishing lives and dies by its ad revenue.
 Media thrives when it attracts the most ad dollars.
 And wouldn’t it be easy for our calculations if we could just look at total revenue.
 But the picture is far more complex.

 There are two main reasons why certain readers/viewers can be motivated to purchase more stuff than another similar set of prospects.
-First is the quality of the creative itself: it’s as true as ever that “creative” makes a difference: great advertising motivates more activity than mediocre advertising (although the definition of “great advertising” is itself controversial).
+First is the quality of the creative itself: it’s as true as ever that “creative” makes a difference: great advertising motivates more activity than mediocre advertising.
 Next is the demographic of the viewer: matching the audience to the pitch.
 When selling fancy cars, advertisers want affluent readers and viewers.
 They’ll pay extra for those.
 Used car shoppers have little or no value to them.
 But this is just a small part of the Internet advertising story.
 Companies like Google and Yahoo! are rewriting how the business of advertising is conducted.
 They are as endlessly creative as they are compulsively greedy.
-There’s nothing they won’t try, and increasingly they’re trying to horn in on traditional advertising revenues, and complementing those with their own unique reach.
-This is having a negative impact on a lot of other media companies, which I’ll cover further as we examine other industries in action.
+There’s nothing they won’t try, and increasingly they’re trying to horn in on traditional advertising revenues, complementing those with their own unique reach.
+This is having a seriously negative impact on a lot of other media companies.

 The Big Players in Online Advertising